billpg/HashBack/README.md

 }
 ```

-- `"Version"` and `"RequestId"` are repeated from the earlier request to link this with the earlier transaction.
+- `"Version"`, `"Realm"` and `"RequestId"` are repeated from the earlier request to link this with the earlier transaction.
 - `"BearerToken"` is the bearer token itself.
 - `"ExpiresAt"` is the time when this Bearer token will expire.
 - `"HashHex"` is the result of running HMACSHA256 on the Bearer token with the *MacKeyHex* value from the earlier request